World Post Day 2020: History, Significance, Celebrations, Wishes and WhatsApp Messages

 As per Director General of UPU, 'Since our early beginnings, we have overcome wars, natural disasters and epidemics.
 We have always delivered.
 The year 2020, however, was the year that the postal industry showed the world.
 Its flexibility, its determination, and it play an invaluable role in every society.
 We showed that we are more than mail.'
 Even in the times of pandemic, when everything was completely shut, the postal services distributed the testing kits, safety equipment, medicines, money and more.

 Today the universal postal union celebrates its 146th anniversary.— Amb.
 Bishar A. Hussein (@BisharAmb) October 8, 2020

 The courageous postmen and women of the world have throughout the ages delivered the mail under all conditions.
 They are doing the same during this very difficult covid pandemic times.

 I salute them.

-World Post Day aims to create awareness of the role of the postal section in day to day lives of people and also its contribution to the social and economic development of the nation.
+World Post Day aims to create awareness of the role of the postal section in our day to day lives and also its contribution to the social and economic development of the world.

 World Post Day: History

-During 1863, United States Postmaster General Montgomery Blair, organised a conference in Paris.
-The delegates from 15 European and American countries associated and interacted to lay down a numerous general principles for mutual agreements.
+During 1863, United States Postmaster General Montgomery Blair organised a conference in Paris.
+The delegates from 15 European and American countries associated and interacted to lay down numerous general principles for mutual agreements.
 The demerit of this meet was that nothing was established for international postal agreement.